 Accommodation in Indonesia

 Finding accommodation in Indonesia, especially if spacious living is a priority, is difficult.
 Space comes at a premium in Jakarta so expect to pay a lot more if wanting a house with a garden in an expat area.
 Most people opt to live in apartments.
 If choosing to live in an expat area, also be prepared to pay a lot more than if living among the locals.
 In major Indonesian cities, traffic can be horrific so, ideally, expats should try to live somewhere that is as close to work as possible.

 + PRO: Decent healthcare

 Most minor medical emergencies can be handled from within Indonesia.
-However, for any serious emergencies, Singapore, which has world-class medical facilities, is just a two-hour flight away.
-Good private dentists are available and the dental costs are usually cheaper than what one would expect to pay in the West.
+For any serious emergencies, however, Singapore, which has world-class medical facilities, is just a two-hour flight away.
+Good private dentists are available and dental costs are usually cheaper than what one would expect to pay in the West.

 - CON: Poor sanitation

 Stomach bugs are a part of life in Indonesia and are easily contracted by expats.
 Dengue fever is another serious problem, especially in the rainy season, and internal parasites are not uncommon.
 Only bottled water should be consumed, and if possible expats should try not to eat the street food, however tempting it may look or smell.
 Fresh juices are sold widely from carts on the roadside in Indonesia; they are often diluted with water of dubious origin and can cause serious illness.

 Taxis are abundant and ridiculously cheap when compared to the West, and if tipped well the driver will wait for passengers while they do their shopping.
 It is uncommon for expats to drive in Jakarta and most people employ a driver.
 A good driver is well worth the cost as they have knowledge of all the side streets to make travelling around more bearable.
 Having a driver in the West would be considered a luxury; here in Indonesia, it is a part of life for most people with a stable income.